Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Kinetic model of the two reduction mechanisms

 This process is accompanied by catalytic hydrolysis of borohydride~\cite{varshney2023competition},

-which is typically much faster; hence, an excess of borohydride is required for efficient 4-NiP hydrogenation~\cite{aditya2015nitroarene}.
-Meanwhile, some metals (in particular Pt and Pd) also catalyse a direct hydrogenation reaction which uses $\Hy$ produced by hydrolysis~\cite{vaidya2003synthesis,grzeschik2020overlooked,paun2016flow}:
+which is typically much faster; hence, an excess of borohydride is required for efficient 4-NiP reduction~\cite{aditya2015nitroarene}.
+Meanwhile, some metals (in particular Pt and Pd) also catalyse a direct hydrogenation reaction with $\Hy$ produced by hydrolysis~\cite{vaidya2003synthesis,grzeschik2020overlooked,paun2016flow}:

-Experimental characterization of this pathway under high $\Hy$ pressure shows a pH independence and pseudo-zeroth-order kinetics with respect to 4-NiP, unless 4-NiP concentrations are very small (see~\cite{vaidya2003synthesis} and the Supplementary material in \cite{grzeschik2020overlooked}).
+Experimental characterization of this pathway under high $\Hy$ pressure shows its independence on pH and pseudo-zeroth-order kinetics with respect to 4-NiP, up to very small 4-NiP concentrations (see~\cite{vaidya2003synthesis} and the Supplementary material in \cite{grzeschik2020overlooked}).

-Therefore, two mechanisms can coexist: transfer hydrogenation via borohydride (Eq.~\ref{react:trans_hydr}) and a two-step route via hydrolysis and $\Hy$-mediated hydrogenation (Eqs.~\ref{react:hydrolysis}--\ref{react:hydrogenation}).
+Therefore, two mechanisms can coexist: reduction by sodium borohydride (Eq.~\ref{react:trans_hydr}) and a two-step route via hydrolysis and hydrogenation by dissolved $\Hy$ (Eqs.~\ref{react:hydrolysis}--\ref{react:hydrogenation}).
 When $\Hy$ is produced, it can either leave the system or be used for 4-NiP hydrogenation.
-The fraction used is controlled by the competition between hydrogenation rates and $\Hy$ removal.
+The fraction used is controlled by the competition between the hydrolysis rate and $\Hy$ removal.
 Accordingly, fast transport reduces the local $\Hy$ concentration and thus the overall conversion rate of 4-NiP.
-Prior to borohydride depletion, both mechanisms may be operational, leading to complex kinetics.
-To capture both hydrogenation pathways together with the transport of hydrogen, we use a simplified kinetic model:
+Prior to borohydride depletion, both mechanisms are likely operational, leading to complex reaction kinetics.
+To capture both chemical pathways together with the transport of hydrogen, we use a simplified kinetic model:

-Here, $C_{\BH}$, $C_{\NiP}$, $C_{H_2}$ are concentrations of the respective species, $k_{AB}$ and $k_A$ are effective rate constants of transfer hydrogenation and $\Hy$-mediated hydrogenation, $k_B$ is the hydrolysis rate, and $\alpha$ is the $\Hy$ transport rate.
-The coefficients are effective, depending on catalyst loading, distribution, and adsorption.
+Here, $C_{\BH}$, $C_{\NiP}$, $C_{H_2}$ are concentrations of the respective species, $k_{AB}$ and $k_A$ are effective rate constants of 4-NiP reduction by borohydride and $\Hy$-mediated hydrogenation, $k_B$ is the hydrolysis rate, and $\alpha$ is the $\Hy$ transport rate.
+Note that these rate coefficients are effective, i.e., they depend on catalyst loading, distribution of catalyst inside the supraparticles, and adsorption kinetics.
+We remind that we use here a pseudo zeroth order kinetic model for $H_2$-mediated hydrogenation \cite{vaidya2003synthesis}, which is supposed to break down at very small concentrations of $\NiP$.
+Our model also neglects the back reaction of $\AmP$ with oxygen \cite{menumerov2016catalytic}, which starts to play a role when oxygen adsorbed from the atmosphere dominates over hydrogen produced by hydrolysis: this can happen in the first seconds of the reaction ("induction period") or when the volume of the reaction mixture is very small, resulting in high surface-to-volume ratio.
+Assumptions and limitations of this model are discussed in more detail in Supplementary Materials.